Bimalpodh/netflix-gpt/README.md

 - created Redux Store with userSlice
 - Implemented Sign Out
 - Update Profile
+- Fetch Movies data from TMDB Movies(API)
+- BugFix:
+    - Sign Up User displayName and profile picture update
+    - if the user is not logged in redirect /browse to login page and vice versa
+- unsubscribed to the onAuthStateChanged callback
+- Register TMDB API & Create an App $ get access Token
+- Get Data from the TMDB now playing movies List api
+- Create Custom HOOk for Now Playing Movies
+- create moviesSlice
+- Update Store with movies Data
+- Fetch Data for Trailer Video
+- Updat store with Trailer Video Data
+- Embedded the Youtube video and make it autoplay and mute
+- Tailwind Classes to make main container look awesome

+...
 # Features
 - Login/sign up
  - Sign In / Sign Up form